OAI/OpenAPI-Specification/registries/_format/byte.md

 #### Query or Path parameters

-Using byte or base64 for path or query parameters is not recommended since this encoding makes use of characters that are not URL safe.
+Data encoded using byte or base64 will require URL percent-encoding before it can be used in a path or query parameter.
+Use base64url instead to avoid this problem.

 #### Multipart/form-data

-Using byte or base64 for multipart/form-data parts is not recommended since it artificially inflates the payload size with not added value.
+Encoding a binary part to a string is not necessary for multipart/form-data, and will increase the size by 33% to 300%.

 {% if page.issue %}
 ### GitHub Issue